Rejean-McCormick/abstract-wiki-architect/docs/04-API_REFERENCE.md

 ---

-## 5. Input Mode B: Ninai Protocol (Standard)
+## 5. Input Mode B: Ninai Protocol (Prototype Path)

-The API natively supports the **Ninai JSON Object Model** used by Abstract Wikipedia.
+The API natively supports the **Ninai JSON Object Model** (or `UniversalNode`) used by Abstract Wikipedia.
 The recursive structure is automatically flattened by the `NinaiAdapter`.

 **Schema:**
-The root object must define a `function` key matching the Ninai constructor registry.
+The root object must define a `function` key matching the Ninai constructor registry or a valid GF function.

 **Example Request:**